JacobSyndeo/Ether/README.md

 # 🎆 Ether

-Ether is a delightful and easy to understand networking library for Swift.
+Ether is a _delightful_ networking library for Swift.
 It's designed to be lightweight, easy to use, and easy to understand.

 ## Why another networking library?